Equifax Hack proves Strong Passwords Aren't Enough. #GetTwoFactor

-Plain and simple: The days of a single 'strong' password being enough security to access and manipulate your bank and brokerage account(s) are over.
+Plain and simple: The days of a single “strong” password being enough security to access and manipulate your bank and brokerage account(s) are over.
 You need something you know, and something you have to properly protect your most valuable data: Your money.

-Today's Equifax hack (referenced in the above Tweet) supposedly exposed credit histories of up to 143 million Americans (with a 50% chance that you are going to be affected).
-According to the New York Times, if you have a credit report, you may be effected.
+Today’s Equifax hack (referenced in the above Tweet) supposedly exposed credit histories of up to 143 million Americans (with a 50 percent chance that you are going to be affected).
+According to the New York Times, if you have a credit report, you may be affected.
 Well, that covers all the adults I know.

 I would say one of the most important things you could do in the next 15 minutes is to add two-factor authentication to all your banking and brokerage accounts.